Appendix Operation or Appendix Removal Surgery – What is that?

 General Diagnosis of Appendicitis

 This early stage of the appendix is treated with simple antibiotics.
 However, the risk remains.
 The qualified gastro surgeon decides the surgical need.
 The appendicitis surgeon recommends appendix removal surgery only after assessing the patient.
-Even if initially treated medically with antibiotics, after many years it may warrant a surgical removal.
+Even if initially treated medically with antibiotics, after many years it may warrant surgical removal.
 Laparoscopic procedures are effective in early removal of the inflamed or infected appendix.
 The easy laparoscopic approach makes recovery from surgery very simple.

 What happens if Appendicitis is not treated?

 The inflammation worsens if appendicitis is not treated.
 It may then lead to the rupturing of the wall of the appendix.
 This rupture is commonly referred to as bursting of the appendix.
 This condition is medically termed as “Peritonitis”.
 The increase in the inflammation, as a result, causes the appendix wall to rupture.
-Consequently, the faeces and other infected matters leak into the abdomen and aggravate the infection leading to Abdomen Sepsis.
+Consequently, the feces and other infected matters leak into the abdomen and aggravate the infection leading to Abdomen Sepsis.
 An untreated infection enters the bloodstream and causes Septicaemia.

 If Appendix bursts or ruptures the symptoms will be